 Why does CARE Canada focus on women and girls?

-Our experience shows us that, when equipped with the proper resources, women have the power to help whole families and entire communities escape poverty.
+Our experience shows us that, when equipped with the proper resources, women and girls have the power to help whole families and entire communities escape poverty.

 There are two key reasons why we work with women and girls:

 Women and girls are disproportionately affected by poverty and discrimination.
 Lack of education for girls contributes to early marriage, higher birth rates, and lower income.
 Discriminatory laws prohibit women from owning or inheriting property, holding bank accounts, or prosecuting abusers.